Fili-ai/knn_cuda/README.md

 - On your GitHub go in click on your profile icon -> settings -> developer settings -> personal access token and create one.
 [Guide for creating a token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - Now compile the cells in the notebook on Google Colab and then you can run, modify, and test the code on it.

+To choose:

-To choose which solution to test, in _config.h_ modify the variable _SOLUZIONE_ with the number of the solution to start.
+- Solution to test -> in _config.h_ modify the variable _SOLUZIONE_ with the number of the solution to start.
+- Set of paramaters -> in _config.h_ modify the variable _SET_PARAMETERS_ with the number of the set of parameters to use.

 ## Abstract